Dwell in the Beginning: How Language Models Embed Long Documents for Dense Retrieval: Experiments

 \subsection{Impact of Relevant Passage Position}

-For a subset of the queries in the MS-MARCO dataset (i.e., 1130 queries ), we can cross-reference their relevant documents with the MS-MARCO passage collection to identify the relevant information within the document.
-As such, in this experiment, we retrieve from the collection 11 times: First, a default run with the documents unchanged, followed by 10 runs where the documents associated with the queries have the relevant passage moved to the different positions in the document.
-For each document, given its length ($l_d$) and the length of the relevant passage ($l_p$), we compute 10 sequential and uniform insertion points for the passage, formally given by $I_i = (i-1)\frac{l_d-l_p}{9}, i \in \{1,...,10\}$.
+For a subset of the queries in the MS-MARCO dataset (i.e., 1130 queries), we can cross-reference their relevant documents with the MS-MARCO passage collection to identify the relevant information within the document through exact matching.
+In a first experiment assessing the impact of the position of the relevant passage, we retrieve from the collection 11 times: First, a default run with the documents unchanged, followed by 10 runs where the documents associated with the queries have the relevant passage moved to different positions.
+For each document, given its length $l_d$ and the length of the relevant passage $l_p$ (both in tokens), we compute 10 sequential and uniform insertion points ($I_i$) for the passage, according to $I_i = (i-1)\frac{l_d-l_p}{9}, i \in \{1,...,10\}$, moving the passage from its original position to each $I_i$.

-The performance of our model after one training episode (i.e., before the first ANCE negative refreshing) is depicted in the blue line of Figure~\ref{fig:position}.
+The performance of our model after one training episode (i.e., before the first ANCE negative refreshing) is depicted in the blue lines of Figure~\ref{fig:position}.
 We see that when the relevant passage is moved to the beginning of the document, the performance increases when compared to the default setting (i.e., unchanged documents).
 Conversely, if the passage is moved anywhere else, the performance drops.
-The green line shows that the same pattern also holds for RepLLaMA-7B\footnote{\href{https://huggingface.co/castorini/repllama-v1-7b-lora-doc}{huggingface.co/castorini/repllama-v1-7b-lora-doc}}~\citep{DBLP:journals/corr/abs-2310-08319}, a version of LLaMA-2 fine-tuned for dense retrieval on MS-MARCO for 1 epoch, although showing even higher biases.
-In other words, a \textit{dwell in the beginning} effect is observed, where the initial positions are heavily preferred when compared to later ones.
-This differs from the \textit{lost in the middle}~\citep{DBLP:journals/corr/abs-2307-03172} phenomena, where performance would drop more significantly only in middle sections.
-We also note that further fine-tuning on MS-MARCO data will aggravate the behavior, as shown by the orange lines, given the larger performance mismatch between the default setting and later positions.
+The green lines show that the same pattern also holds for RepLLaMA-7B\footnote{\url{https://huggingface.co/castorini/repllama-v1-7b-lora-doc}}~\citep{DBLP:journals/corr/abs-2310-08319}, i.e. a version of LLaMA-2 fine-tuned for dense retrieval on MS-MARCO for one epoch.
+In other words, a \textit{dwell in the beginning} effect is observed, where the initial positions are heavily preferred to later ones.

+This differs from the \textit{lost in the middle}~\citep{DBLP:journals/corr/abs-2307-03172} phenomena, where performance would drop significantly only in middle sections, rising in the end.
+We also note that further fine-tuning on MS-MARCO data will aggravate the behavior, as shown by the orange lines in Figure~\ref{fig:position}, given the larger performance mismatch between the default setting and insertion positions other than the first.